AVEgame/AVE-docs/guide.md

 Rooms
 -----
-Rooms are started with #.
+Rooms are started with `#`.
 There must be a space following this and then the unique ID of the room.
+The game will begin in the room with id `start`.

 Text that will appear describing the room for the player should be place on the following lines.